vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.SmartSearchBox/README.md

 *Required fields

-Suppose we are enter Search results page URL field like 'Search'.
+If Search results page URL property have the url like 'Search' then the routing should  map with the routing specified in the RouteConfig.cs file as below.
-Add below routing in RouteConfig.cs file in App_Start folder.
+Add Search routing in RouteConfig.cs file in App_Start folder.
 <pre>
     routes.MapRoute(
      name: "Search",